SqueezeBERT promises faster mobile NLP while maintaining BERT levels of accuracy

-Former DeepScale CEO Forrest landola left Tesla to focus on NLP research, he told VentureBeat in a phone interview.
+Former DeepScale CEO Forrest Iandola left Tesla to focus on NLP research, he told VentureBeat in a phone interview.
 Computer vision startup DeepScale was acquired by Tesla in fall 2019 for an undisclosed amount.
 Iandola said he left Tesla because he wants to explore questions beyond autonomous driving and engage with the kind of accidental discovery that comes with broader forms of AI research.

-In research circles, Iandola is perhaps best known for his work in a computer vision and lead author of a 2017 paper on SqueezeNet, a model that achieved AlexNet-like levels of image classification accuracy with 50 times fewer parameters.
+In research circles, Iandola is perhaps best known for his work in computer vision and as lead author of a 2016 paper on SqueezeNet, a model that achieved AlexNet-like levels of image classification accuracy with 50 times fewer parameters.

 In his first piece of NLP research since leaving Tesla, he worked with a team that included DeepScale cofounder and UC Berkeley professor Kurt Keutzer and Tesla senior machine learning engineer Albert Shaw.
 On Monday, they published a paper detailing SqueezeBERT, a mobile NLP neural network architecture that they say is 4.3 times faster than BERT on a Pixel 3 smartphone while achieving accuracy similar to MobileBERT in GLUE benchmark tasks.
 A key difference between MobileBERT and SqueezeBERT, Iandola told VentureBeat in an interview, is the use of grouped convolutions to increase speed and efficiency, a technique first introduced in 2012.